ShaunCurtis/Blazr.VSA/Documents/Monads.md

 In FP you will hear the phrase "Functions are first class citizens" a lot.
 C# has delegates and `Func` and `Action` implementations.
 In OOP you will rarely see them used.

-In FP, *Functions* are methods that take an input, apply one or more transforms to that input, and produce an output.  *Functions* are the building blocks of FP.
+In FP, *Functions* are methods that take an input, apply one or more functions to that input, and produce an output.  *Functions* are the building blocks of FP.

 In functional programming you apply functions to data and produce a result.
 In OOP you pass data into methods to mutate the state of objects.

 ### Railway Orientated Programming

 Whether you realised it or not, FP patterns implement *Railway Orientated Programming*.
-If the input `Result<T>` is in *Exception* state, any transform short-circuits, passing the exception to the output `Result<TOut>`: the transform function is not executed.
+If the input `Result<T>` is in *Exception* state, any function short-circuits, passing the exception to the output `Result<TOut>`: the function function is not executed.
 Once on the *Exception* track, you stay there..

 ### High Level Features